MichaelBenIsrael/Web-Scrapping-Imagene-AI/README.md

 # The New York Times Best Sellers Books

+Project Goal:
-This assignment goal was to scrape the New York Times best sellers books site and collect the best sellers books from the last 2 years.
+Scrape the New York Times best sellers books site, collect the best sellers books from the last 2 years.

 Project's Class Diagram: